WoodProgrammer/kdump/README.md

     popd
 ```

-After you build and run this application it will start to produce metrics like that
+After you build and run this application it will start to produce metrics like that;

+# List of the Metrics

 ```sh
 # TYPE duration_metric counter